WFU Alcohol and Other Drug Position Statement

 - Persons of legal drinking age may consume alcoholic beverages at social functions registered in accordance with this policy.
 Attendance at such functions is limited to Wake Forest University students and their invited guests.

-- Hosts will verify by check of government issued identification that individuals who consume alcoholic beverages at a social function are at least 21 years of age.
-Acceptable forms of identification are valid forms of:
+- Hosts will verify by checking government-issued identification that individuals who consume alcoholic beverages at a social function are at least 21 years of age.
+Acceptable forms of identification are valid forms of: Driver’s License, State Issued Identification, Passport, or Military Identification.

 - Hosts must prominently display information regarding North Carolina state law regarding alcohol use.